vita-student-projects/3d_human_pose_estimation_gr15/README.md

 An exemplary processing of an input sample is visualized here using **our** EfficientNet backbone:

 ![3dpw_result_ex](docs/results/PW3D_example_output.png)

+Further evaluation outputs with interactive 3D visualizations are available [here](https://drive.google.com/drive/folders/1gyrVaEcGeGK7fZsizhyrXpJ4hy6PUKOt?usp=drive_link).
+They must be downloaded prior and then opened in a web browser.

 ### CMU Panoptic
 *Batch-Size: 8*